ricwein/Crypto/README.md

 # Crypto

-This library wrapps the PHP 7 libsodium cryptographic functions into a object-orientated api, allowing a simple and safe usage.
+This library wraps the PHP libsodium cryptographic functions into an object-orientated api, allowing a simple and safe usage.

 This library provides:

 - symmetric and asymmetric authenticated en/decryption of messages and files using **XSalsa20**
 - cryptographic secure key and keypair generation
 - Diffie Hellman key-exchange for keypairs using Curve25519 (**X25519**)
 - ex/import of keys and ciphertexts with support for most common encodings

 # Installation